frc1418/tbapy/README.md

 tba = tbapy.TBA('key')
 ```

 The Blue Alliance's API requires that all applications identify themselves with an auth key when retrieving data.
 To obtain an auth key, visit TBA's [Account page](https://www.thebluealliance.com/account).
+The auth key can also be set via the `TBA_AUTH_KEY` environment variable.

 ## Retrieval Functions